 In addition to your own tent, you can rent tents, cabins and caravans from various providers.

 Tip!
 If you plan to do some cooking, you will unlikely be allowed stoves with flames and gas canisters.
 Use a Solid Fuel Stove instead.

 Tip!
 A Camping Chair is recommended when camping so you have somewhere to sit in the mornings and evenings before/after the bands and is essential if the ground is wet.

 There are hotels and guest houses located at varying distances from the festival (the ones closest to Wacken will obviously get booked up very quickly).

-You can find a selection of accomodation options near to Wacken on the interactive map below if you zoom in.
+You can find a selection of accommodation options near to Wacken on the interactive map below.
+You can zoom in/out and drag.

 Wristbands and Entry

 Wristbands are handed out upon arrival.
 They also tend to give out small bags of Wacken goodies such as sun cream, plasters, water bottle etc.

 Food & Drink at Wacken